-Services available include general medical care, women's health services, allergy clinic, nutrition assessments, physical therapy, psychiatry, immunizations, laboratory, health promotion outreach services, HIV and sexually transmitted infection testing, and radiology.
+Services available include general medical care, women's health services, allergy clinic, nutrition assessments, physical therapy, immunizations, laboratory, health promotion outreach services, HIV and sexually transmitted infection testing, and radiology.
 We provide basic outpatient family practice-type services.
 We also provide urgent care services (minor suturing, splinting, intravenous therapy) for acute injuries and illnesses that cannot wait for an appointment.
 There are other specialists who work in the specialty clinic on a rotating basis throughout the month.

 Q. Can the allergy clinic store serum for students?

 Yes we can store the serum and give the injections based on outside physician's orders.
 We do not perform any allergy testing in the health center, but there are allergists in Tallahassee.